ctkelley/MultiPrecisionArrays.jl/docs/src/functions/mpglu!.md

-# mpglu!: Factor a MPGArray and set it up for GMRES y allocating room
+# mpglu!: Factor a MPGArray and set it up for GMRES by allocating room
 for Krylov vectors etc
 ```@docs
 mpglu!(MPGA::MPGArray)